How a landmark caste census in India threatens Modi’s grip on power

 The Mandal movement denied the BJP power for at least a decade.
 The opposition parties are hoping for an encore.
 As a result, while most other parties, including some of the BJP’s allies, have pushed for a national caste census, the BJP has remained shy of embracing this demand.

-Modi, on the day the findings of the census were revealed, accused the opposition parties of “committing the sin” of “dividing the country on caste lines”.
+Modi, on the day the findings of the census were revealed, the opposition parties of “committing the sin” of “dividing the country on caste lines”.

 Will the issue of caste-based census make caste a central point in Indian politics?